 Now, demi-gods did exist in Scandinavian mythology, just not to the same extent that demi-gods existed in Greek mythology.
 Most, if not all, Greek heroes were demi-gods or descended from a god.
 There is divine blood in most major characters in Greek legends.
 While Sleipnir is perhaps the most famous Norse demi-god, the Ynglings, Völsungs, and Danish Scyldings all claim lineage from a deity.

 What is Baldr the God Of?

 Baldr is the Norse god of beauty, peace, light, the summer sun, and joy.
 Any positive adjective you can think of is what Baldr embodies: he is beautiful, kind, charming, comforting, charismatic – the list goes on.
 If Baldr were to walk into a room, everybody would suddenly light up.
 After hurling the nearest object at him, that is.

-You see, Baldr wasn’t only the god of all things good in the world.
+Baldr wasn’t only the god of all things good in the world.
 He was also untouchable.
-Literally.
 We see gods bearing superhuman strength, speed, and agility, but nothing could hit Baldr, even if he was standing still.

 The apparent immortality of Baldr, which surpassed even the long-lived Aesir deities, led to an interesting pastime.
-The other gods amused themselves by trying – and failing – at bringing harm to Baldr.
+The other gods amused themselves by trying – and failing – to bring harm to Baldr.
 He was perfect; technically, nothing could harm him, save for his own dismal dreams.

 Is Baldr Stronger than Thor?